krishyfishy/krishyfishy.github.io/docs/_posts/2022-03-30-wording-birding.md

 categories: projects
 ---

-## TL;DR
+## Summary

 I moved to California about six months ago.
 For me, a big way to get to know a new place is through the birds.

 During these months, I've been birding more than ever before.
 That's put me in touch with a lot of new people, a lot of new birds, and a lot of new language for talking about birds.

 Birding and meeting other birders has been fun, but some of the new language (jargon? lingo?) has been a little bit hard for me to understand.
-So I decided to start a document to keep track of the words I've learned.
-What follows is a glossary, of sorts, with my own interpretations of the words and links to articles or other resources that reference or touch on these words in some way.
+I decided to start a document to keep track of the words I've learned.
+What follows is a glossary, of sorts, with interpretations of the words and links to articles or other resources that reference or touch on these words in some way.

 I'd love for this project to be one I continue updating as I learn more.
 If you can think of a word or abbreviation that should be added, send me a DM on [Twitter](www.twitter.com/krishmaypole) or get in touch [via email](mailto:krish.maypole@gmail.com).